Chepman32/SerenitySpark/BUILD_INSTRUCTIONS.md

 ## What Was Fixed

 1. Installed `react-native-worklets-core` (required by Reanimated)
-2. Downgraded `react-native-reanimated` from 4.1.3 to 3.19.1 (compatible with Skia)
+2. Downgraded `react-native-reanimated` from 4.1.3 to 3.19.1
+3. Removed `@shopify/react-native-skia` dependency (replaced with pure Reanimated)
+4. Rewrote ProgressRing and CompletionAnimation components using pure Reanimated
-3. Successfully ran `pod install` in the ios directory
+5. Successfully ran `pod install` in the ios directory
-4. All 82 CocoaPods dependencies installed correctly
+6. All 82 CocoaPods dependencies installed correctly

 ## Project Status

-- ✅ All dependencies installed
+- ✅ All dependencies installed (no Skia - using pure Reanimated)
 - ✅ CocoaPods configured
 - ✅ TypeScript compilation clean
 - ✅ All 27 tasks completed
+- ✅ Faster build times without Skia native compilation
 - ✅ Ready to build and run

 ## Next Steps